ladneha/Databases/README.md

-This repository contains solutions to database queries from different websites like hackerank and leetcode.
+This repository contains my solutions to database queries from different websites like hackerank and leetcode.